MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ##Step 2 - Create a Container Image

 Now that a container has been created and modified, an image can be made from this container that will include all changes made to the container.
 This image will behave like a snapshot of the container and can be re-deployed many times, each time creating a new container.
 To see a list of containers that have been created on the host run docker ps –a.
 This will return all running and stopped containers.
-Take note of the Container name or containerid, these will be used when managing the new container.
+Take note of the Container name or id, these will be used when managing the new container.

 ```
 docker ps –a